Watch over 300 videos on the Vocal Medicine channel!

 As Tulsidas taught day by day, he noticed an old leper who was always the first to arrive to hear his teachings.
 The leper sat off by himself.
 Tulsidas began to suspect that this was no ordinary leper.
 One day Tulsidas followed the leper into the forest and demanded that he show his real form.
 The Hindu god Hanuman appeared before him.
 Tulsidas asked Hanuman if he could also see Lord Ram, to whom he had been devoted from birth.

-Tulsidas Meets the Hindu God Ram
+Tulsidas Meets Ram

 Hanuman instructed Tulsidas to move to another city, which he did.
 One day in that city, Tulsidas was applying sandalwood paste to his students when Ram came before him.
 Tulsidas was so shocked that he could not proceed.
 Ram applied the paste to his own forehead and than to Tulsidas before disappearing.